ART for Diffusion Sampling: A Reinforcement Learning Approach to Timestep Schedule: Reproducibility and Training Overhead

 \section{Reproducibility and Training Overhead}

 \begin{itemize} \item Our image experiments follow the official EDM pipeline and keep the score model, solver, noise-conditioning, and EDM hyperparameters fixed.
 ART-RL replaces only the time grid.
 The EDM schedule uses the standard exponent $\rho=7$ in all image experiments.
-In the one-dimensional example, we additionally report a tuned variant with $\rho=3$.

 \item In Algorithm \ref{alg:art-rl-actor-critic}, we discretize the new clock $t$ on a uniform grid $0=t_0<t_1<\cdots<t_K=T$ with $\Delta t=T/K$.
 Each RL iteration rolls out one backward trajectory under the current policy and performs one critic update and one actor update using the Riemann discretized moment conditions.